Axion Perturbations: A General Analytical Treatment: Adiabatic and Entropy Perturbations of Axion

 \subsection{Adiabatic Energy Density Perturbation of Axion DM}

-Let us explore the adiabatic mode in terms of energy and pressure.
+Let us review how the energy and pressure of the adiabatic mode explicitly satisfies the adiabaticity condition.
 We turn now to the QCD axion as an example with a concrete potential which depends on the field and the temperature.
 The energy-momentum tensor for the QCD axion is given by

 From the $00^{\rm th}$ component, we can expand the energy density of the fluid to the leading two orders and find the background ($\overline{\rho}_\theta$) and first-order perturbation ($\delta \rho_\theta$) of the energy density for axion DM to be